Cap-go/docs/plugin/debugging.md

 * `Failed to download from` **=>** same as **download\_fail**
 * `notifyAppReady was not called, roll back current bundle` => same as as **update\_fail**

-## Finding the downloaded bundle in your devide
+## Finding the downloaded bundle in your device

 ### iOS